krish-8001/krish-8001/README.md

 **About Me:**

-- I’m Frontend Web Developer (MERN).
+- I’m Full Stack Web Developer (MERN/PERN).
 - I’m Self-Motivated and Passionate about Programming and Problem Solving.

  &nbsp;